IgnisAstrorum/JWST_completeness/README.md

 for more information on that refer to the config_info.txt

 ## Notes/Bugs:
-- The mask generation code uses a large amount of ram (up to 11 GB in my case)
+- The mask generation code uses a large amount of ram (up to 11 GB in my case).
+- The looping over a redshift range is somewhat grafted on at the moment, the next update will incorporate this into the main config file.
+- Plotting of the 2D completeness is similarly not well integrated.
+- Indices of the fits stack are currently hardcoded - should be made more flexible in the near future.